 In addition desktop workstations are located in the library.
-These systems are Internet connected and include Microsoft Office, Acrobat reader, Skype and other common software applications.
+These systems are Internet connected and include Microsoft Office, Acrobat reader, Skype-and other common software applications.
+Please note that these are shared computers so it is advised that you do not save any passwords or other personal information while using them under any circumstances.
 Students wishing to access Canvas, or other on-line systems will need to remember to bring their credentials to campus, as the public computers will not have their password stored as on their personal machines.